jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/04-Strings.md

 ### !question

-Given a string an array of index numbers, use the index numbers to combine characters in the string into a new word.
+Given a string `str` and an array of index numbers `indexes`, use the index numbers to combine characters in the string into a new word.
 The indexes are in order from left to right.